Welcome to today's edition of the Rush 24-7 podcast.

 That's his whole campaign.

-Of course, they've always believed that, and that Obama and his administration are going to solve everything for them.
+And that Obama and his administration are going to solve everything for them.

-For instance, there's a scam going on around the country right now where con artists call up homeowners and tell them that Obama has a new program he's gonna pay their electrical bills.
+For instance, there's a scam going on around the country right now where con artists call up homeowners and tell them that Obama has a new program.

-We told you about you remember that?
+We told you about that.

 This is a scam.

-It happened during the power outage in the great capital of this country, Washington, D.C. in Maryland.
+It happened during the power outage in the great capital of this country, Washington, D.C., in Maryland.

-And at the time people started calling up and saying Obama wants to pay your electric bill.
+And at the time, people started calling up and saying, Obama wants to pay your electric bill.

 All the homeowner had to do was provide his social security number and other personal information.